Self-Admitted GenAI Usage in Open-Source Software: Existing Guidelines for GenAI Usage

 \subsubsection{Policies and Usage Guidelines of GenAI Tools}

 As mentioned above, Table~\ref{tab:reg} lists 13 software artifacts from 12 GitHub repositories that presented policies or usage guidelines for GenAI usage.
+We classified them into prohibitive, restrictive, and supportive policies.

-\textbf{Policies:} Policies P\ref{p:1}--P\ref{p:6} illustrate community decisions that exclude GenAI usage in the projects.
-Maintainers of the project \texttt{jqwik-team/jqwik} raised concerns related to the copyright situation around GenAI-generated content (P\ref{p:1} and P\ref{p:2}).
+\textbf{Prohibitive:} Policies P\ref{p:1}--P\ref{p:6} illustrate community decisions that exclude GenAI usage in the projects.
+Maintainers of \texttt{jqwik-team/jqwik} raised concerns related to the copyright situation around GenAI-generated content (P\ref{p:1} and P\ref{p:2}).
 Similarly, maintainers of \texttt{shoelace-style/shoelace} addressed ethical and licensing issues arising from the inclusion of GenAI-generated code (P\ref{p:3}).
 Regarding code reviews, maintainers of \texttt{katsutedev/mal4j} (P\ref{p:5}) and \texttt{shred/acme4j} (P\ref{p:6}) explicitly stated that contributions generated by GenAI are not acceptable.
 The project \texttt{turms-im/turms} (P\ref{p:4}) discouraged the use of GenAI-generated responses in discussions, citing concerns over the lack of critical thinking and responsibility.
-In addition, the maintainers proposed to incorporate indicators for identifying possible GenAI usage and suggested tool support, for example, a ChatGPT detector published on HuggingFace.\footnote{\href{https://huggingface.co/Hello-SimpleAI/chatgpt-detector-roberta}{huggingface.co/Hello-SimpleAI/chatgpt-detector-roberta}} These regulations demonstrate how open-source communities are beginning to establish boundaries and safeguards to ensure responsible integration of GenAI tools within collaborative open-source software development environments.
+In addition, the maintainers proposed to incorporate indicators for identifying possible GenAI usage and suggested tool support, for example, a ChatGPT detector published on HuggingFace~\cite{DBLP:journals/corr/abs-2301-07597}.
+These regulations demonstrate how open-source communities are beginning to establish boundaries and safeguards regarding GenAI tools in collaborative open-source software development.